 A range of free indoor and outdoor games are available at the Miner Brewing Company Tap Room to keep guests of all ages entertained.
 The Tap Room has both inside and outside seating options, a limited cuisine from the Prairie Berry Winery’s kitchen, and a selection of packaged munchies.

-Along with their own variety of beers, Sick-n-Twisted also has a fantastic food menu that goes great with an amber beer or cream ale.
-There is something for everyone, from sandwiches, soups, and ice cream for the children in your family, from stone-baked pizza to their enormous pretzel.
-Sick-n-Twisted is a family-friendly establishment with activities and TVs to keep the kids occupied while you taste test and select your favorite brew.
+Along with its own variety of beers, Sick-n-Twisted also has a fantastic food menu that goes great with an amber beer or cream ale.
+There is something for everyone, from sandwiches, soups, and ice cream for the children in your family, from stone-baked pizza to their enormous pretzels.
+Sick-n-Twisted is a family-friendly establishment with activities and TVs to keep the kids occupied while you taste-test and select your favorite brew.

 The Knuckle Brewing Company